mpv-player/mpv/DOCS/man/en/options.rst

     timing is imprecise and you cannot use the RTC either.
 Comes at the price of higher CPU consumption.

---softvol
+--no-softvol
-    Force the use of the software mixer, instead of using the sound card mixer.
+    Try to use the sound card mixer (if available), instead of using the volume audio filter.

 --softvol-max=<10.0-10000.0>
     Set the maximum amplification level in percent (default: 110).
 A value of